worldoptimizer/HypeDocumentLoader-for-PHP/README.md

 ```

 ---
-This snippet does is an extended compression example with an additional string lookup.
+This snippet does is an extended compression with an additional string lookup.
 The gained yield of around 10% requires many more steps than the much simpler snippet above and probably isn't necessary for most as the simpler version is much easier to maintain.
 But I am still posting it here as we currently use the code below:
 ```php

 require_once ("HypeDocumentLoader.php");